brunorijsman/dske-python/docs/protocol-guide.md

 ### Initiator client posts key shares to all hubs

-When a client receives a `Get key` request from an encryptor, the client performs the following steps to produce the key and to deliver it back to the encryptor:
+When an initiator client (KME) receives a `Get key` request from an initiator encryptor (SAE), the client performs the following steps to produce the key and to deliver it back to the encryptor:

  1. Randomly generate a key value.